Exploring entropy by counting microstates of the p-state paramagnet: Analytic calculations at large

 All of these steps that follow from Eq.~\eqref{eq:largeNmult} are a direct generalization of calculations that students may have already seen for the two-state paramagnet or the Einstein solid, which could make this a natural followup activity on homework or exams.

-The low-temperature limit is more difficult to explore in this way, and perhaps also less necessary: as previously discussed, in this dilute limit when $q \ll N$ all of the $\nsp$-state paramagnets (and the Einstein solid) are equivalent to the two-state case (since it is rare for any dipole to carry more than one unit of energy).
-A particularly ambitious student (or particularly ambitious instructor) with an interest in special functions could consider Eq.~\eqref{eq:trinomialformula1} for the $\ns=3$ case, expand it in terms of factorials, and then interpret the result as a hypergeometric function:
+The low-temperature limit is more difficult to explore in this way, though limited results are possible. \footnote{For the $\ns=3$ case, Eq.~ \eqref{eq:trinomialformula1} can be rewritten in terms of a hypergeometric function whose $N \to \infty$ limit falls into a class studied by Cvitkovi\'{c} et~al.\cite{Cvitkovic:2017ae} But the challenging calculation involved leads to exactly the same result found (far more easily) with Stirling's approximation for $\ns=2$.} It is also less necessary.
+As previously discussed, in this dilute limit when $q \ll N$ all of the $\nsp$-state paramagnets (and the Einstein solid) are equivalent to the two-state case: when there are very few energy units to go around, it is rare for any particle to carry even one of them, let alone more.
+In this limit, the number of available particle states makes essentially no difference at all.